 Security Requirements

-Security Stories Write security requirements as user stories:
+Write security requirements as user stories integrated into the backlog:

-• “As a user, I want my password stored securely so that it cannot be stolen if the database is breached”
+- “As a user, I want my password stored with Argon2id so that it cannot be cracked if the database is breached”

-• “As an admin, I want to see audit logs of all user actions so that I can investigate incidents”
+- “As an admin, I want immutable audit logs of all privileged actions so that I can investigate incidents and meet compliance requirements”

 Threat Modeling